How do You Know if You Have Talent? Well, there are clear markers to pay attention to in the process of discovering your talents.

 When we sat down to discuss stopping the lessons, John was all for it.
 He didn’t want to say it himself, but the sax-playing obsession had waned.

 Part of talent is elevated desire, drive, and commitment for something.
-After learning the basics, practice becomes meaningless.
+After learning the basics, practice becomes more like purpose.

-When you’ve found something that you are talented in you, do it until your fingers ache, and your lips get numb.
-You, the creator, are lit up, blissful just from doing it!
+When you’ve found something that you are talented in you don’t ask…How do You Know if You Have Talent.
+You practice until your fingers ache, and your lips get numb.
+You, the creator, are lit up, blissful practicing your purpose!!

 Take golf for example.
 Playing golf for the first time, you’ll try to understand the basic strokes and focus on avoiding gross mistakes, like driving the ball into another player.